What grants for businesses are currently accepting applications?

-For business owners and entrepreneurs, grants and investment from the Australian government can be a godsend, and popular local grants such as the Entrepreneurs’ Programme and CSIRO’s KickStart are likely already familiar to company founders.
+For business owners and entrepreneurs, grants and investment from the Australian government can be a godsend, and popular local grants such as the Entrepreneurs’ Programme are likely already familiar to company founders.

-But beyond the five most common startup grants exists a world of grant programs, with millions on offer for companies working in narrow fields or those working on building a better future for all Australians.
+But beyond the five most common startup grants exists a world of grants for businesses of all sizes, with millions on offer for the companies working in narrow fields or those working on building a better future for all Australians.

 While not every SME and startup founder can apply for these grants, the federal government has a significant amount of capital ready to provide to those who fit the bill, with some grants even reaching into the multiple millions.
 If you’re looking to start a company, knowing these grants are potentially available to you could influence how you set yourself up.